Basic Infant Care for New Parents: Feeding, Sleep & Hygiene Guide (2026)

 Eating Behaviour: All Infants Are Different

-Every baby forms his/her feeding pattern.
-There are those babies who suckle and others who require time to settle.
-One should be patient and observe—as your baby forms his or her feeding habits you will see that they change.
+Every baby forms the feeding pattern.
+Many babies can suckle easily and others may require time to settle.
+One should be patience and observe, as your baby forms his or her feeding habits.

 Different eating beahviour of newborns